 I started out with the Burris FF3 on a CZ P-07 because it was relatively inexpensive, and I didn't want to spend a lot of money to try it out.
 I even purchased an older Gen1 slide that was pre-milled by CZ Custom to accept multiple red dot sights so that I could switch to a different optic if I wanted to.
 The FF3 worked fine for me, but the battery life is only a couple of months if you carry it every day.
 This isn't too big of a deal because you can replace the battery without having to remove the optic from the gun.
 I ended up moving the FF3 to a competition gun (CZ P-09) and have since acquired 3 more of them.
 1 for another competition gun (CZ Shadow 2) and 2 more for some carry gun projects (a Gen1 P-07 and a Gen4 Glock 19 MOS).
 I don't carry either of those two guns every single day, so the battery life and durability of the FF3 isn't a big deal to me.
 I believe the FF3 is an excellent optic in it's price point (around $200), and the warranty and customer service from Burris is outstanding.
 I have had to send in 3 of my optics to them for various reasons (yes, I've had some failures), and every time I send one in, they send me a brand new replacement within a week! 😲

 I have 4 Trijicon RMRs on guns that I carry more frequently (two CZ P-07s and two Polymer80 Glock 19s).
 In my opinion, the RMR is the best red dot sight for daily concealed carry because it can withstand the abuse of accidental knocks against various things like doorknobs, chairs, desks, etc. The RMR's window is relatively small, but it looks even smaller due to the thicker frame around the window.
 Some people find the thicker frame more difficult to use, but if you are training with and using an RDS properly, the thicker frame is really not an issue.
 All of my RMRs are the auto-adjusting versions that are always on, as I didn't want to mess with any buttons on a carry gun.
 Two of them are the older Type 1 version (installed on both of the Glocks) and the other two are the newer Type 2 version (installed on both of the P-07s).
-The auto-adjusting brightness isn't that great in low light conditions, especially with the use of a bright weapon mounted light as the dot almost disappears, but the Type 2 works a little better than the Type 1 in that scenario.
+The auto-adjusting brightness isn't that great in low light conditions, especially with the use of a bright weapon mounted light as the dot gets washed out, but the Type 2 auto-adjust works significantly better than the Type 1 in that scenario.
 I recommend having usable backup iron sights installed on the gun for those types of situations.
 The RMR battery life is really good.
 They are supposed to go 2 or more years on a battery, depending on usage, but I just change the battery and re-zero once a year (you have to remove the optic from the gun to change the battery).

-The RMSc and the FF3 are certainly not the most durable red dot sights by the nature of their construction when compared to the RMR, but I don't carry the guns that I have them mounted on every day.
+The RMSc and the FF3 are certainly not the most durable red dot sights by the nature of their construction when compared to the RMR, but I don't carry the guns that I have those mounted on every day.
 If you are looking to install an RDS on only one gun, and you carry that gun 365 days a year, then I would highly recommend the Trijicon RMR simply for its durability.
-If you have several guns that you rotate through, then the durability of the RMR may not be as important to you, and you could consider some of the other popular options like the Burris FF3, Vortex Venom, Shield RMSw or even one of the Holosun optics that have the same mounting footprint as the Trijicon RMR.
+If you have several guns that you rotate through, then the durability of the RMR may not be as important to you, and you should consider some of the other popular options like the Burris FF3, Vortex Venom, Shield RMSw or even one of the Holosun optics that have the same mounting footprint as the Trijicon RMR.